AGilbertDev/Employee-Management-App/README.md

 ## Prototype

-Here is a quick prototype created with Figma:<br>
+Here is a quick prototype created with Figma intended as a mobile-first responsive design:<br>
 <a href='https://www.figma.com/proto/xyOPc04fT62nfdoE2BY4CR/App-Dashboard?node-id=0-1&t=jFOuYhtqTXEeHPR3-0'>Try the prototype here!</a> or
 <a href='https://www.figma.com/design/xyOPc04fT62nfdoE2BY4CR/App-Dashboard?node-id=0-1&t=jFOuYhtqTXEeHPR3-0'>View the design file here!<br><br>
 <img src='images/prototype.jpg'></a><br>